Pinecone

 Target an index by host url

-In production situations, you want to uspert or query your data as quickly as possible.
+In production situations, you want to upsert or query your data as quickly as possible.
 If you know in advance the host url of your index, you can eliminate a round trip to the Pinecone control plane by specifying the host of the index.
 If instead you pass the name of the index, the client will need to make an additional call to api.pinecone.io to get the host url before any data operations can take place.

 import os